Developer's Daily Perl Education

 The foreach statement creates a loop that can be read like this:

-The $_ variable contains the default pattern space when working with Perl.
 Therefore, within the foreach loop, the variable $_ will be assigned the contents of the list of sorted keys, one element at a time.
 The first time through the loop, the print command

-substitutes for the value of $_, and essentially runs this command: which results in this output: The foreach loop then continues it's processing until every key from the array %ENV has been processed.
+The foreach loop then continues it's processing until every key from the array %ENV has been processed.

 Having associative arrays available in Perl makes something like accessing our shell environment variables very easy.
 Instead of having to deal with many different separate variable names, we simply work with one array which contains the contents of the